smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 git commit --amend --no-edit
 ```

-The `--no-edit` flag will allow you to make the correction to your commit without altering its commit message.
+The `--no-edit` flag will allow you to correct your commit without altering its commit message.
 The final commit will then replace the incomplete one, and it will look like we have committed the changes to all updated files and folders in one snapshot.

 > **Alert !!!
 Don’t amend public commits.
 > **Correcting a local commit with amend is excellent, and you are allowed to push it to a shared repository.
 But you should avoid amending commits that are already public.
 Remember that the amended commits are completely new commits, and the previous commit will not be available on your current branch.
 It has the same consequence as resetting a public snapshot.

 # 14. Rollback Last Commit

 You can roll back the last commit by using the `revert` parameter.
-This will create a new commit, and  revert command previous commit, and add it to the current branch history.
+This will create a new commit, and revert the command previous commit, and add it to the current branch history.

 ```
 git revert HEAD
 ```

-## Revert v/s Reset
+**Revert v/s Reset**

 The `git revert`command only undoes a single commit.
 It does not move back to the previous state of a project by removing all succeeding commits, which is done when `git reset` is used.

 Reverting has two major benefits over resetting.
 First, it doesn’t alter the project history, which makes it a safe operation backward.
-Second, it is able to target a specific commit at any point in the history, whereas git reset can only work backwards from the current commit.
+Second, it can target a specific commit at any point in history, whereas git reset can only work backward from the current commit.
 For instance, if you want to undo an old commit with git reset, you would have to remove all the commits that occurred after the target commit, then re-commit all the subsequent commits.
 Thus, the `git revert` is a much better and safer way to undo the changes.

 # 15. Rollback a Particular Commit

-You can roll back to a particular commit by using `revert` parameter and the commit ID.
+You can roll back to a particular commit by using the `revert` parameter and the commit ID.
 It will create a new commit, a copy of the provided commit ID, and add it to the current branch history.

 ```
 git revert 1af17e